Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/soft-skills/trust.md

 Repeated or significate breaches of trust should have significant consequences (e.g. contract termination).

+Following this line of thought, it can be deemed that "trust goes both ways".
+However, that's not entirely true, due to cases where there is a power dynamic involved.
+Managers trust Workers to do work, and Workers trust Managers to manage them fairly and pay them.
+This is a power imbalance as Managers have more formal power in the work environment than Workers.
+Therefore, whilst trust should be established in order for an effective professional relationship to exist, Workers should be naturally mistrustful/skeptical of Managers to ensure that the power dynamic does not lead to Workers being taken advantage of / fucked over.

 ## Note

 This is all related to the social-related parts of engineering.
 For security purposes, zero-trust is needed, but that is